andrew/ultimate-awesome/README.md

 - [awesome-ml](https://github.com/sdukshis/awesome-ml) - Machine Learning Awesome List.
 - [awesome-zeppos](https://github.com/zepp-health/awesome-zeppos) - ⭐ Useful resources for the Zepp OS.
 - [awesome-NILM-with-code](https://github.com/zhgqcn/awesome-NILM-with-code) - A repository of awesome Non-Intrusive Load Monitoring(NILM) with code.
+- [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
+With repository stars⭐ and forks🍴.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
+- [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-gstreamer](https://github.com/jackersson/awesome-gstreamer) - Repositories, cool projects with gstreamer.
 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).